 2. It's terrible for public speaking.
 There's nothing more awful than students who have just delivered the GREATEST PRESENTATION OF ALL MANKIND, but the whole time you can't think about anything beyond how they fit 6 pieces of gum in their mouth.
 It also muffles the voice from operating in a proper manner, and a piece of gum sitting on one's tongue or stuffed in their cheek just looks silly.
 Want to get in a debate and win against someone?
 Give your competitor a piece of chewing gum.

 3. It will destroy your class and school.
 This is probably the number 1 reason to prevent gum chewing.
 Our middle school is nearly 60 years old, and it's in pretty decent condition.
 A large reason behind that is the fact that gum is and has been prohibited.
 Compared to the high school that I taught at, which is less than 10 years old - I still remember going to get a drink from a water fountain that was splattered with gum, someone even wrapping their gum around the faucet.
 Nasty!

 4. Gum snapping and bubble blowing is distracting.
 There are silly things that students do unconsciously or even consciously when you turn your back to make one another laugh.
 Why give them another?

 5. Gum sharing is inconsiderate.
-It become a popularity contest to share gum, and students act selfish by giving to a select group of people while neglecting others.
+It becomes a popularity contest to share gum, and students act selfishly by giving to a select group of people while neglecting others.
 I operate by the policy if you have something in this class, there needs to be enough for everyone.
 Period.